 Additional Items on Your Notice

-We don't require that you keep your records in any special manner in most cases, but you must keep all documents you use to complete your tax return.
-You must keep records supporting the income, expenses, deductions or credits you claim, such as invoices, receipts, mileage logs, and checking account statements showing amounts paid, and any other proofs of payment.
-You need to keep well-organized records to answer any questions when your return is selected for audit.
-And, you need to keep the records supporting items on your tax returns, for at least three years after filing your return.
+It is important to keep all documents used to complete your tax return.
+The documents kept should include records supporting the income, expenses, deductions or credits you claimed, such as invoices, receipts, mileage logs, and checking account statements showing amounts paid, and any other proofs of payment.
+The records should be well-organized to answer any questions when your return is selected for audit.
+The records supporting items on your tax returns should be kept for at least three years after filing your return.

 - Gross receipts are the income from your business.
-Proof of your gross receipts includes cash register tapes, bank deposit slips, receipt books, invoices, credit card charge slips, and Forms 1099-MISC.
+Proof of your gross receipts includes cash register tapes, bank statements, bank deposit slips, receipt books, sales invoices, credit card charge slips, and Forms 1099-MISC.

-- Expenses are the costs paid to carry on your business and proof of your expenses includes canceled checks or checking account statements which clearly show the expenses paid, cash register tapes, account statements, credit card sales slips, and invoices.
+- Business expenses are the costs paid to carry on your business and proof of your expenses includes canceled checks or checking account statements which clearly show the expenses paid, cash register tapes, account statements, credit card sales slips, and invoices.

 After you complete your response, please look at the Form 11652 to make sure you included all the necessary information.